Arribes (wine)

-Arribes is a Spanish Denominación de Origen Protegida (DOP) for wines located in the southeast of the province of Zamora and the northeast of the province of Salamanca (Castile and León, Spain), along the border with Portugal on the banks of the River Duero.
+Arribes is a Spanish Denominación de Origen Protegida (DOP) for wines located in the southwest of the province of Zamora and the northwest of the province of Salamanca (Castile and León, Spain), along the border with Portugal on the banks of the River Duero.

 In 2002 the area covered by the DOP along with parts of Portugal on the opposite bank was declared a Natural Park, Parque Natural de Arribes del Duero.

 History

 There are two theories regarding the origins of winemaking in the Arribes region.
 The first says that it was the ancient Romans who introduced grape-growing and wine-making.
-The second theory says it could have been the Phoenicians at a much earlier date, making use of their fleets along the Duero and the port of Oporto.
+The second theory says it could have been the Phoenicians at a much earlier date, making use of their fleets along the Duero and the port of Porto.

 In 1998, the area was awarded the category of Vino de la Tierra and on 27 July 2005, it was awarded the higher category of Denominación de Origen.

 The name Arribes derives from the Latin ad ripam, which means 'on the banks' (of the river Duero).